raf simons gets political in new york | read | i-D

 Images courtesy of Raf Simons

-Topics:fashion, fashion news, news, raf simons, nyfwm, new york fashion week: mens, fall/winter 17
+Topics:fashion, fashion news, news, raf simons, autumn/winter 17, nyfwm, new york fashion week: mens